-9.4.
+9.5.
 Elimination of the period of Ineligibility where there is No Fault or Negligence

-If a Player establishes in an individual case that he or she bears No Fault or Negligence, then the otherwise applicable period of Ineligibility shall be eliminated.
+If a Player or other Person establishes in an individual case that he or she bears No Fault or Negligence, then the otherwise applicable period of Ineligibility shall be eliminated.

-9.5.
-Reduction of the Period of Ineligibility where there is No Fault or Negligence
+- 9.6.
+Reduction of the Period of Ineligibility based on No Fault or Negligence - 9.6.1.

-9.5.1.
 Reduction of sanctions for Specified Substances or Contaminated Products for violations of article 2.1, 2.2 or 2.6.